orangeSi/grepfile/README.md

   --delete-chars-from-column (default: "^>")  # delete > from content of column, support regex syntax --exact-match (default: 1)                  # if >=1, mean equal totally else mean macth --help                                      # Displays help for the current command.
-  --ignore-line-mathed-by (default: "^[#@]")  # if content of column start with # or @, will skip this line, support regex syntax
+  --ignore-case (default: 0)                  # if set to 1 mean will ignore case for query and target match, default 0 --ignore-line-mathed-by (default: "^[#@]")  # if content of column start with # or @, will skip this line, support regex syntax
-  --invert-match (default: 0)                 # if >=1, mean invert the sense of matching, to select non-matching lines --sep-query (default: "\t")                 # query separator, '\t' or '\s' or other string --sep-target (default: "\t")                # target separator, '\t' or '\s' or other string --version                                   # Displays the version of the current application.
+  --invert-match (default: 0)                 # if >=1, mean invert the sense of matching, to select non-matching lines --sep-query (default: "\t")                 # query separator, '\t' or '\s' or other string --sep-target (default: "\t")                # target separator, '\t' or '\s' or other string --sort-output-by-query (default: 0)         # sort ouput by query column order --version                                   # Displays the version of the current application.

 Arguments:
   target (required)                           # target file, support flat or .gz file or stdin(by -) query (required)                            # query file,  support flat or .gz file or stdin(by -)
 ```